© photo by Jeff Day

 What is the Undergraduate Humanities Fellowship Program?

 The undergraduate Humanities Fellowship Program is a mentoring program for NYU Juniors and Seniors working in the humanities.
-The selected Humanities Fellows explore academic topics and other interests (arts, politics, work) in conversation with students from other disciplines.
-Humanities Fellows meet bi-weekly during the spring semester to engage in structured discussion on issues chosen by the students, and on topical debates.
-Students participate in organized field trips and meetings with working professionals in the humanities such as curators, activists and artists and other group activities based on their interests.
+Humanities Fellows are selected from across the university and meet bi-weekly during the fall and spring semesters to explore academic topics and other interests.
+These meetings may take the form of discussion in topical issues, organized field trips, or visits by working professionals in the humanities, such as curators, activists and artists.
+The program for the year is largely determined by the Fellows themselves.
 The program is led by University Professor Ulrich Baer, Faculty Director of the Center for the Humanities.
-The cohort of selected fellows meet every two weeks for two hours; meetings take place on Fridays, from 2:30-4:30 pm.
+Meetings take place on Fridays, from 2:30-4:30 pm.

 Who is eligible to apply?